 Is there any part of the home you can’t make “smart?”
 More and more homes (and apartments and resorts, etc.) are being constructed with advanced technologies built in.
 Viking ranges and Sub-Zero refrigerators are being delivered with WiFi, apps and touchscreens.
-Whether designing a new home, remodeling or a retrofit application ACS has solutions for introducing basic home automation.
+Whether designing a new home, remodeling or a retrofit application ACS has solutions for introducing basic home integration.
 A great place to start is with something you interact with everyday… window shades!

 Controlled window shades are convenient and cool to have, but are there any other benefits?
 Glad you asked!
 There are actually several reasons why programmed, responsive window treatments are both a great investment and a “smart” decision for your property and family.